crossplane/docs/content/knowledge-base/guides/troubleshoot.md

     Events:                    <none>
     ```

-2. No errors were found in events of the claim.
-Find its cluster scoped resource (composite resource).
+2. If the claim doesn't have errors, inspect the `.spec.resourceRef` field of the claim.

     ```bash
     kubectl get exampleapp example-application -o=jsonpath='{.spec.resourceRef}{" "}{.spec.resourceRefs}' | jq